 Even when accurately diagnosed, HSV cannot currently be cured.
 Antiviral treatment is often used in symptomatic individuals to reduce the duration and severity of HSV outbreaks, prevent recurrence, and reduce the risk of transmission to a sexual partner.
-Further studies are needed to determine whether antiviral therapy can be used to prevent HSV transmission from asymptomatic individuals.12 Because of the lifelong nature of HSV, some people with HSV may experience intense stigma and mental health challenges related to their diagnosis, including depression, anxiety, isolation, fear of rejection, loss of relationships, and shame (see Box 7).19 This stigma may also hinder testing and disclosure of infection status to sexual partners, contributing to further spread of HSV.35
+Further studies are needed to determine whether antiviral therapy can be used to prevent HSV transmission from asymptomatic individuals.
+Because of the lifelong nature of HSV, people with HSV may experience intense stigma and mental health challenges related to their diagnosis, including depression, anxiety, isolation, fear of rejection, loss of relationships, and shame (see Box 6).
+This stigma may also hinder testing and disclosure of infection status to sexual partners, contributing to further spread of HSV.

-Although a prophylactic and therapeutic vaccine could help control the spread of HSV, there are no approved vaccines for the treatment or prevention of HSV.
-However, some vaccine candidates are in early clinical development.36 Genital herpes is most contagious when sores are visible, so abstaining from sexual contact during recurrences can reduce the risk of transmission, but HSV can still be spread when a person has no symptoms.
-Consistent and correct condom use can also reduce this risk, although it does not prevent HSV spread due to contact with areas not covered by the condom or other prevention barriers.12
+Although a vaccine could help control the spread of HSV, there are no approved vaccines for the treatment or prevention of HSV.
+However, some vaccine candidates are in early clinical development.
+Genital herpes is most contagious when sores are visible, so abstaining from sexual contact during recurrences can reduce the risk of transmission, but HSV can still be spread when a person has no symptoms.
+Consistent and correct condom use can also reduce this risk, although it does not prevent HSV spread due to contact with areas not covered by the condom.